I’m excited to let you know I’m running for West Hollywood City Council in 2022.

 Now I want to bring that activism to the City Council to ensure West Hollywood returns to being a great place to work and live.
 We must have public safety in West Hollywood that effectively keeps our streets safe while respecting the dignity of all who live, work or visit West Hollywood.
 We have to tackle homelessness in a proactive way through increased outreach, compassion and services.
 We must actively encourage diversity in our businesses to serve West Hollywood residents and visitors alike.
 And we must strive for a City that is inclusive to all – elders, students, religious minorities, the disabled, our sober community and more.

 Marquita joined the board of the Los Angeles LGBTQ Chamber of Commerce in 2009.
-After two years as president, Marquita became the organization's Executive Director and works to grow LGBT businesses through business development, networking as well as legislative strategy incorporating LGBT business enterprises in corporate and governmental supply chains.
-She has been successful in securing LGBTBE Inclusion in the City of Los Angeles and Los Angeles County and is at the forefront of the conversation for an LGBTBE spend goal with public utilities that will yield %500M in spend with the California Public Utilities Commission regulated utilities.
+After two years as president, Marquita became the organization's Executive Director and works to grow LGBTQ businesses through business development, networking as well as legislative strategy incorporating LGBT Business Enterprises (LGBTBE®) in corporate and governmental supply chains.
+She has been successful in securing LGBTBE Inclusion in the City of Los Angeles as well as Los Angeles County and provided two years of testimony to the California Public Utilities Commission (CPUC) during the LGBTBE rule making process that resulted in $600M of diverse spend with LGBT small business owners.

 Because she is such a fierce advocate of LGBTQ rights, Marquita was one of the first recipients of KCET’s LGBT Local Hero Award and has also received awards from Christopher Street West and the Los Angeles LGBT Center.